sumitkondal/java_design_patterns/README.md

 * **Mediator**: Reduces coupling between objects by providing a single object to manage their interactions and reducing dependencies.
 * **Memento**: Allows you to create a snapshot of the state of an object, for undo/redo functionality or restoring an object to a previous state.
 * **Observer**: Define a 1: M relationship btw objects so that when one obj changes state, all of its dependents are notified and updated automatically.
 * **State**: Allow object for changing its behavior without changing its class.
 Cleaner without many if/else statement.
-(Single Rsp Pr and Ope/Clos Pr)
+(Single Responsibility Principle and Open/Closed Principle from SOLID principles)
 * **Strategy**: Family of algorithms, encapsulates them, and makes them interchangeable.
 Clients can choose the desired algorithm at runtime.
 * **Template**: An algorithm as a skeleton of operations and leave the details to be implemented by the child classes.
 Sequence preserved by parent.
 * **Visitor**: Separates an algorithm from an object's structure, allowing new operations to be added without modifying the objects.